BrandonTang89/HBL_Dashboard_Project/README.md

 This project is a community service effort to make home-based learning more convenient and thus effective for students of Temasek Junior College.
 It is a dynamic web dashboard powered by flask.

 ### Features
-1. Live Timetable
+1. Live Timetable (with visual and audio indicators)
-2. Relevant and Customisable Links
+2. Relevant and Customisable Class and Personal Links (password protected)
 3. Class Notepad
 4. Class Icons
+5. Class 2048 Game (credits to https://github.com/gabrielecirulli/2048/)

 ## Dependencies
 Runs on Windows or Linux machines, instructions provided are for linux machines.